574n13y/Dev_Ops/Day13.md

 🔸 Linux Question:
 Explain the purpose of the /etc/fstab file in Linux.
+- The `/etc/fstab` file in Linux defines how and where disk partitions, storage devices, and remote filesystems are automatically mounted at boot.
+It simplifies managing persistent mounts.

 🔸 Networking Question:
 What is Network Address Translation (NAT), and how does it help conserve IP addresses?